webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - **Static**: reviewing source code.
   - **Dynamic**: runtime test.
 - **Testing**
+  - **Abuse case**: focuses on identifying vulnerabilities and weaknesses in the system by simulating malicious attacks or unexpected scenarios.
   - **Acceptance testing**: Verifying that the system meets user requirements.
+  - **Dry run**: walking through the disaster recovery plan without actually activating any systems or processes.
   - **Full tests**: comprehensive testing of a system.
   - **Integration testing**: Testing how different components work together.
+  - **Split test**: some components of the system are tested in a live environment while others remain in the production environment.
+    - useful for testing specific changes or upgrades without disrupting the entire system.
   - **System testing**: Testing the entire system as a whole.
   - **Tabletop tests**: exercises where team members gather to discuss and simulate their response to a specific scenario, often a disaster or security incident.
   - **Unit testing**: Testing individual components or modules of code.